ryedin/site/_posts/2016-12-16-challenges-of-efs.md

 Even after all this, I feel pretty good about running a web app off EFS.

 I now have **web app served from a shared EFS data volume**.
 The app feels fine for normal file uploads and downloads.
-Response time are slower and more variable that I’d like, but once the app is “warmed up” it benchmarks well.
+Response times can be slower and more variable that I’d like, but once the app is “warmed up” it benchmarks well.

 This web is **highly available**, **horizontally scalable** and required **no code changes**.
 The data is also **highly available** with **no operational work**.

-The **visibility through CloudWatch is very good** showing I’m not actually I/O bound.
+The **visibility through CloudWatch is very good** showing I’m not anywhere close to maxing out EFS I/O.

 For this particular type of app, the final step would be to **add a CDN to improve performance** and have the best of all worlds.

 That said, the performance characteristics of EFS are concerning.
-Just like SQLite not working, and tar going slow, I can see many standard apps having trouble with the latency or throughput.
+Just like SQLite not working and tar going slow, I can see many standard apps having trouble with the latency or throughput.
 This could be a deal breaker for many apps.

 ## Questions…